nathanctay/instafetch/DESIGN_DOCUMENT.md

   * **Email:** Resend or Amazon SES
   * **Scheduling:** In-process cron (Bun) or OS cron, no Redis queue initially

-> Note on scraping: even for personal use, keep it respectful—low rate limits, delete on request, and avoid private accounts.

 ---

 ## 1) Core User Stories

-1. **Add account**: Enter a public @handle or profile URL to follow.
+1. **Add account**: Enter a public handle or profile URL to follow.
 2. **Digest**: Receive a **daily or weekly** email with new posts since last digest.
 3. **Instant alerts (optional)**: For a subset, get a heads-up within ~15 min of a new post.
 4. **Browse**: View latest posts per account in the web app.